awsdcrafting/YT-WatchSaver/ReadMe.md

 It creates a local webserver. <br>
 The webserver listens on a port 15643 on default, or a port specified by you.

+Features:
+- json post request to '/add' to add an url with a titel
+    - example: { "title": "An example title", "url": "http://example.org"}
+- json post request to '/save' to save all logged to a csv/json file
+    - example: { "type": "csv" }
+- add sqlite db

 Planned:
-- request to '/add' to add an url with a titel
-- request to '/save' to save all logged to a csv file
-- add sqlite db
 - gui

 Why does this project exists?